-The Interwebs brings word that LeeBong has opted out his contract with the Miami Heat.
-This means LeeBong will spend the height of the summer getting wined and dined by rich Jewish guys promising him the world.
+The news brings word that LeeBong James has opted out his contract with the Miami Heat, a professional flea circus in Florida.
+This means LeeBong will spend the height of the summer getting wined and dined by rich Jewish guys promising him the world, while the sporting media gushes over his wonderfulness.
 ESPN will then have a special broadcast to announce where LeeBong will play next year.

 James indicated that he welcomed the opportunity to become a free agent and have the same level of flexibility he was afforded in 2010, when he signed with Miami after spending his first seven years in Cleveland.